Skip to main content

 (4) Services provided to vulnerable adults are provided in a setting that is segregated from residents of a facility who are determined to be a danger to others.
 The APS specialist confirms with the facility administrator or Director of Nursing, prior to placement that the vulnerable adult will be segregated from any residents who are determined to be a danger to others.

 13. (a) Information on current quality issues of specific nursing facilities is obtained from a variety of sources to determine the appropriateness of a facility for a vulnerable adult receiving APS services.
 The local APS specialist and APS specialist IV or designee determine placements with approval from an APS district director or program field representative.
-When a facility has any Oklahoma State Department of Health (OSDH) deficiencies at or above the actual harm level or has more than three substantiated Long-Term Care Investigations (LTCI) reports in the past year, the placement is approved by the Community Living, Aging, & Protective Services director or designee.
+When a facility has any Oklahoma State Department of Health (OSDH) deficiencies at or above the actual harm level or has more than three substantiated Long-Term Care Investigations reports in the past year, the Community Living, Aging, & Protective Services director or designee approves the placement.

-(b) These include, but are not limited to, reviewing OSDH survey reports at http://www.ok.gov/health/, contacting the district program field representative for information regarding substantiated allegations against long-term care (LTC) facilities, and obtaining information available from the LTC Ombudsman at the local Area Agency on Aging office.
-Facilities are placed on a list maintained by APS, when they:
+(b) These include, but are not limited to, reviewing OSDH survey reports at http://www.ok.gov/health/, contacting the district program field representative for information regarding substantiated allegations against long-term care facilities, and obtaining information available from the Long-Term Care Ombudsman at the local Area Agency on Aging office.
+Facilities are placed on a list APS maintains, when they:

 (1) have suspended or revoked licenses;